project-unisonOS/project-unisonos.github.io/docs/architecture/components.md

 - **Context Store** – Profile and key–value context store with consent-aware access.
 - **Context Graph** – Graph-based context fusion and preference modeling.
 - **Storage** – Encrypted working memory, vault, and long-term storage.
+- See **Storage & Persistence** for details on APIs and responsibilities.

 ## Experience and IO